facebookincubator/nvdtools/cmd/nvdsync/README.md

 # nvdsync

-nvdsync is a command line tool for synchronizing vulnerability data feeds from NVD to a local directory: https://nvd.nist.gov/vuln/data-feeds
+`nvdsync` is a command line tool for synchronizing vulnerability [data feeds from NVD](https://nvd.nist.gov/vuln/data-feeds) to a local directory.

 Currently supports CVE and CPE feeds.

 ## How it works